james-tindal/obsidian-mindmap-nextgen/README.md

 #### Highlighting markmap

-You can also activate a border and a different background color for the markmap.
+You can also activate a border and a different background color for the markmap when rendering inline.
 To do this, you must add the `highlight` option to the frontmatter code with values `true` or `false`, and you can also use the settings tab.
 And as always, if frontmatter is present, it will have higher priority than the settings tab.

 File example: